 Hong Kong Mongkok Tim Sum

 If you’re craving for dim sum on a dime, Hong Kong Mongkok Tim Sum is the place to be.
 At $2.30 per dish, these babies are a steal.
 This hawker stall in Chinatown wipes out hot favourites like char siew pau, prawn cheong fun, har gao and siew mai.
-Even though we’ve heard differing views about the xiao long bao (the skin can be a little thick sometimes), it’s truly a bang for your buck.
+Truly a bang for your buck.

 Hong Kong Mongkok Tim Sum, 335 Smith Street, #02-097 Chinatown Complex Market & Food Centre Singapore 050335